 Dr. Josef Sykora has served in senior and assistant pastoral roles, in leading spiritual retreats, and as an educator for missionaries.
-He serves as the director of the doctor of ministry program at Northeastern Seminary.
-On the master’s level he also teaches the core classes (Protestant Era) and a number of classes in the biblical studies area.
-Dr. Sykora's research interests include violence in the Scripture, theological interpretation, election in the Old Testament, and the books of Genesis and Samuel.
+Currently he oversees the Doctor of Ministry program at Northeastern Seminary.
+On the master’s level he teaches classes in biblical interpretation, historical theology, and biblical languages.
+Dr. Sykora's research interests include violence in the Scripture, theological interpretation, election in the Old Testament, and the books of Genesis, Deuteronomy, and Samuel.

 - Books of the Bible (Genesis, Deuteronomy, Samuel)